-Great Lakes Basin Map
+- Great Lakes Basin Map

-- The Council of Great Lakes Governors encourages and facilitates environmentally responsible economic growth through a cooperative effort between the public and private sectors among the eight Great Lakes States and with Ontario and Quebec.
+- The Great Lakes | St. Lawrence - Governors and Premiers encourages and facilitates environmentally responsible economic growth through a cooperative effort between the public and private sectors among the eight Great Lakes States and with Ontario and Quebec.

-- Through the Great Lakes | St. Lawrence River Water Resources Council Regional Body the Great Lakes Governors and Premiers work to put the Agreement into action.
+- Through the Great Lakes | St. Lawrence River - Water Resources Regional Body the Great Lakes Governors and Premiers work to put the Agreement into action.

-- Great Lakes - St. Lawrence River Basin Water Resources Council (Compact Council) was established on December 8, 2008, when the Compact became State and federal law (Public Law No: 110-342).
-The Compact details how the States will work together to manage and protect the Basin.
-It also provides a framework for each State to enact programs and laws protecting the Basin.
+- The Great Lakes | St. Lawrence River Basin - Water Resources Council (Compact Council) was established on December 8, 2008, when the Compact became State and federal law (Public Law No: 110-342).

 - Minnesota's water appropriation permit program addresses water withdrawal requirements in the Compact.
 In Minnesota, permits are required for water uses of 10,000 gallons or more per day and 1 million gallons or more per year - a lower threshold than that in the Compact.